-- Are you spending more time on facebook/twitter/social networking sites/forums than is necessary?
+- Are you spending more time on Facebook/social media than necessary?

-Exercise your gut and become conscious of the diminishing point.
-This will be an extremely important skill to use as you optimize your days and maximize not just your productivity, but also your happiness level.
+Exercise your gut and become conscious of the law of diminishing returns.
+This will be extremely useful as you optimize not just your productivity, but also your fulfillment in life.

 This is part of the Maximizing Productivity series.
-Be sure to check out the full series:
+Check out the other articles:

 - Become the Master of Your Time

 - How To Achieve More With Less Using The 80/20 Principle (3-part series)